 One and a half hectares of the property's twelve acres are rivers and lakes.
 Water flows through the gardens, around the restaurants, beneath bridges, and alongside rooms.
 In a desert-edge city like Marrakech, this much water is both a luxury and a statement.
 The organic gardens, supplied by the water system, feed the kitchen.
 Green Key certification covers the property's water conservation and waste separation programmes.

-Strong Guest Score for a property that was never supposed to be a hotel.
 French businessman Philippe Soulier commissioned Palais Namaskar in the Palmeraie as a private pleasure palace: somewhere to host friends and throw parties, not accept reservations.
 He brought in Imaad Rahmouni, a French-Algerian designer and former Philippe Starck associate, who organised twelve acres of water gardens, rivers, and Moorish-contemporary architecture around feng shui principles.

 In April 2012 it entered the Oetker Collection, the portfolio that holds Le Bristol Paris and Hotel du Cap-Eden-Roc.
 Forty-one units span Superior Rooms with 90-square-metre garden terraces, Pool Suites, multi-bedroom Villas, and Palaces with private pools and round-the-clock butlers.
 Le Namaskar restaurant serves French-Moroccan cuisine poolside.
 The No Mad Bar operates on the rooftop.
 Green Key certified.
 Breakfast exceptional and included.
 The Atlas Mountains fill the southern horizon.